-The BA in Professional Development (BAPD) is a vibrant, flexible programme that offers you as a professional an opportunity to advance your skills, knowledge and attributes.
-It caters for a wide selection of professional needs across a range of settings in education, community learning, care and social sectors, and related areas.
+The BA in Professional Development (BAPD) is a flexible programme that offers you as a professional an opportunity to develop as a reflective practitioner.
+The programme is open to professionals from a wide range of settings, for example in education, community learning, care and related areas.

 The BA in Professional Development has been designed to promote and encourage the use of workplace activities as the basis for academic study.
-Due to its flexibility, it provides a route to degree level studies for participants from non-traditional backgrounds who may have already gained an HNC or HND or professional experience developed over several years.
-Entry to the programme is considered on an individual basis and with a Recognition of Prior Learning Claim.
+This is a route to degree level studies for people with an HNC or HND or professional experience developed over several years.
+Entry to the programme is considered on an individual basis and may include a Recognition of Prior Learning Claim.

-It is a part-time degree programme which focuses on continuing professional learning and emphasises learning from experience through reflective practice, inquiry as a method of improving professional practice and critical evaluation of professional practice.
-The programme is designed to be taken whilst working full or part-time.
+This is a part-time degree programme which focuses on professional learning and emphasises learning from experience through reflective practice.
+The degree also includes inquiry as a method of improving professional practice and critical evaluation of professional practice.
+The programme is designed for people who are working full or part-time.

 Key Programme Information